-It’s not like oil or coolant leaks that you’ll likely notice by simply looking underneath your vehicle.
-You usually have to look for brake fluid leaks, but if you find one, you have a big problem you need to address right away.
+It’s not like oil or coolant leaks – these, you’d likely notice simply by looking underneath your vehicle.
+You usually have to look for brake fluid leaks.
+If you find one, you have a big problem you need to address right away.

-While you might expect that the brake warning light would pop on any time, you have a brake fluid leak, and the sad truth is that it doesn’t always work that way.
+While you might expect that the brake warning light would pop on any time you have a brake fluid leak, the sad truth is that it doesn’t always work that way.

 The brake warning light will show up when the level in the brake fluid reservoir is too low.
-Remember that not all car models have this feature though, and if you have a big leak, you will have problems before the fluid goes low.
+Remember that not all car models have this feature, though, and if you have a big leak, you will have problems even before the fluid gets low.

 How to Diagnose a Brake Fluid Leak